Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-9-a-2-3-tonne-lifestyle.html.markdown

 #### *Emily:*

 *Even if we do make all these changes individually, we’re still not within sustainable limits.
-This is where we need all our emissions generated that our outside of our control to reduce, and that’s down to system change.*
+This is where we need all our emissions that are outside of our control to reduce, and that’s down to system change.*

-You can find out more about Emily on her website [emilygrossman.co.uk](http://emilygrossman.co.uk) or on Twitter @dremilygrossman
+You can find out more about Emily on her website [emilygrossman.co.uk](http://emilygrossman.co.uk) or on Twitter [@dremilygrossman](www.twitter.com/dremilygrossman)

 You can find the document she wrote for Extinction Rebellion, “Emergency on Planet Earth,” here: <https://extinctionrebellion.uk/the-truth/the-emergency/>.

-**You can listen to this full podcast, and access the rest of the series, at our [podcast page](https://flightfree.co.uk/podcast/).**
+## You can listen to this full podcast, and access the rest of the series, at our [podcast page](https://flightfree.co.uk/podcast/).

 *Credits: interview conducted and recorded by Anna Hughes.
 Intro voiceover: [L. Sophie Helbig](http://lshelbig.com).
 Sound effects: Josh Hill.*